CodecFake+: Codec-Based Resynthesized Data as a Proxy for Detecting CodecFake Speech

 \subsubsection{Decoder type}

-The primary function of the decoder in audio codecs is to reconstruct waveforms (usually 16k or 24k Hz) from discrete units (usually 50 Hz), with upsampling as a key operation.
-This can be achieved using two main methods based on the processing domain: \begin{itemize} \item \textbf{Time-domain decoder} utilizes transposed convolution for upsampling the codec representation to raw audio waveforms, such as EnCodec \cite{defossez2022high}, SpeechTokenizer \cite{zhang2023speechtokenizer}, DAC \cite{kumar2024high_DAC}, HiFiCodec \cite{yang2023hifi}, and so on.
+The decoder in audio codecs reconstructs waveforms (usually 16k or 24k Hz) from discrete units (usually 50 Hz), with upsampling as a key operation.
+This can be achieved using two methods based on processing domain: \begin{itemize} \item \textbf{Time-domain decoder (Time)} mainly utilizes transposed convolution for upsampling the codec representation to raw audio waveforms, such as EnCodec \cite{defossez2022high}, SpeechTokenizer \cite{zhang2023speechtokenizer}, DAC \cite{kumar2024high_DAC}, HiFiCodec \cite{yang2023hifi}.